INSTRUCTIONS TO AUTHORS: “ZEMDIRBYSTE-AGRICULTURE”

 The list of references should be arranged alphabetically by authors’ names, and chronologically per author.
 Publications by the same author(s) in the same year should be listed as 2017 a, 2017 b, etc. All authors of each publication should be included into the reference list.
 Titles of scientific journals, conference proceedings etc. should not be abbreviated.

 Priority should be given to references in English.
-In the case of articles in any other language, the original title is to be translated into English and the original language should be indicated in parenthesis (e.g., in Lithuanian, in German, in French, in Spanish, etc.).
+In the case of articles in any other language with an English summary, the English title of the article should be provided and the original language should be indicated in parenthesis (e.g., in Lithuanian, in German, in French, in Spanish, etc.); if there is no title of article and summary in English, the reference should be indicated in the original (Indo-European) language, and it should be stated in parenthesis (e.g., in Russian, in Ukrainian, etc.).

 Examples of references